 In the First Round on Friday, teams will be “clustered” by industry segment to the extent possible, and judges will be divided based on their area of experience.
-Possible groupings may include: 1) life science/biotechnology, 2) energy, 3) information technology, 4) sustainability, 5) business-to-business and other technology, 6) consumer and other plans, and 7)social entrepreneurship.
+Possible groupings may include: 1) life science/biotechnology, 2) energy, 3) information technology, 4) sustainability, 5) business-to-business and other technology, 6) consumer and other plans, and 7)social impact.

 During the competition, judges are asked to evaluate each team individually and should not discuss their evaluation with other judges until all judges’ evaluation forms have been submitted.

 • Scoring – Criteria

 The winners of the competition will be determined by the judges’ ranking of the teams.
 This ranking will be based on the judges’ willingness to invest in the company as noted above.
 The ranking will be completed by the judges at the end of each day’s competition.
 Judges will rank the teams from 1 (team most likely to receive funding) to 6 (team least likely to receive funding).

 To assist the judges in this decision process and to provide additional feedback to the teams, the judges will fill out 2 scorecards for each team in the First Round.
 The 2 scorecards will cover:

 Part I Written Business Plan